panaverse/learn-generative-ai/05_microservices_all_in_one_platform/20_serverless_containers/readme.md

 | GKE Autopilot	       | Cluster Fee: $72, CPU: $35.04, Memory: $29.20  | ~$136.24         |
 | AWS Karpenter		     | EKS Cluster Fee: $72, EC2 Instance: $30.37	    | ~$136.24         |

+**Notes:**
+- Pricing is subject to change and may vary based on the region and specific usage patterns.
+- Additional costs may apply for storage, networking, and other services not included in the examples.
+- Always check the latest pricing on the respective cloud provider's pricing page for the most accurate and up-to-date information.

 ## Classification on the Spectrum of Managed Services